 The red liquid in the glass looked like wine, had the scent of wine, and a taste similar to wine.
 But it wasn’t wine – at least not yet.

-The liquid was only minutes old, produced when Patterson crushed a batch of zinfandel grapes that had been fermenting in a vat in his Berkeley garage for 10 days.
+The liquid was only minutes old, produced when Patterson pressed a batch of zinfandel grapes that had been fermenting in a vat in his Berkeley garage for 10 days.

 Fall is harvest season in the Bay Area, and hundreds of wineries in Napa and Sonoma counties – as well as urban wine outposts like Berkeley’s Donkey and Goat and Broc Cellars – go into overdrive to turn grapes into wine.
 Winemaking is so important to the local economy that glossy magazines, newspapers, and websites often cover small details of the harvest – the brix number of the grapes, the rain or heat in the forecast, the optimum time to pick, and how this harvest compares to others.